Clubs and Organizations

 The benefits of student membership include networking opportunities with real-life HR professionals in the Hudson Valley, attending conferences to hear outstanding speakers, receiving cutting edge publications such as HR Magazine and HR news, and getting discounts to national and international conferences where over 6,000 professionals gather.
 SHRM also sponsors scholarships and awards and provides research assistance.

 As a professional society, there is a small membership fee of $35 per year for students.
-For more information, please call Professor Bill Brown at 845-575-3000.
+For more information, please contact Professor Ken Sloan at 845-575-3000.

 American Society for Public Administrators (ASPA)